-The Master Plan Report will be finalized at the conclusion of Phases 1 and 2 of the EA process (Figure 2).
-Accordingly, the final public notice for the Master Plan will become the Notice of Completion for the Schedule 'B' projects addressed within the Plan.
+The Master Plan Report was finalized at the conclusion of Phases 1 and 2 of the EA process (Figure 2).
+Accordingly, the final public notice for the Master Plan was also the Notice of Completion for the Schedule 'B' projects addressed within the Plan.
 However, when using this approach, it is noted that as a Master Plan does not require approval under the EA Act, only the individual projects within the Master Plan must fulfill the EA requirements.
 Requests for an order to comply with Section 16 of the EA Act are only possible for the specific projects identified in the Master Plan.

 For Schedule 'B' and 'C' projects, all comments and concerns raised by the public, stakeholders and/or agencies during the comment period, following advertisement of the Notice of Completion, are to be addressed directly to the proponent (i.e., the City) and the project team.
-However, if concerns are raised during the review period that are specific to aboriginal or treaty rights, that cannot be resolved through discussions with the City, then a Section 16 Order request (formerly a Part II Order request) to the Ministry of the Environment, Conservation and Parks (MECP) may be made.
+However, if concerns are raised during the review period that are specific to aboriginal or treaty rights, that cannot be resolved through discussions with the City, then a Section 16 Order request to the Ministry of the Environment, Conservation and Parks (MECP) may be made.